 What if I my child has no soccer experience.
 Can he/she still participate?

 Absolutely!
 This is just the program for the beginning soccer player.
 Each coach will begin with the basics of soccer.
 Most coaches are beginners themselves and thrive on teaching those basic skills and rules to allow players to begin the team sport of soccer.
 Unlike many other sports, soccer only requires the ability to run and kick a ball.
-Most children can do that, no matter their athletic ability.
 With such simple steps, they can feel the accomplishment of being an athlete and team player.

 What is the process of applying for a scholarship?